Pupil Premium Information

 - The funding will be used to narrow and close the gap between the achievement of these students and their peers.

-- Twickenham Academy will use the additional funding to address any underlying inequalities between children eligible for Pupil Premium and others.
+- Twickenham School will use the additional funding to address any underlying inequalities between children eligible for Pupil Premium and others.

 How we will ensure effective use of the Pupil Premium